Ratimon/redprint-wizard/src/routes/blog/_assets/posts/6-contract-explainer-bridges.md

 This article highlights and aim as a guide how **bridges** implemented in OP Stack monorepo codebase works.
 The content is very recommended for smart contract developers/auditors who want to understand the core logics of OP Stack.

 > **Note**💡
->  This bridge represent part of core logics in [L2 implementations components](https://redprint.ninja/4-opchain-implementations).
+>  This bridge represents part of core logics in [L2 implementations components](https://redprint.ninja/4-opchain-implementations).

 In simple words, OP Stack is a common development stack for building L2 blockchain ecosystems, and L2 are just blockchains with safe bridging.
 Also, bridge contracts allows cross domain transfers of data ETH and ERC20 token across ethereum L1 and L2s.